osrg/libsai/README.md

     create_new_route(router, make_ip4("192.168.2.0"), make_ip4("255.255.255.0"), vlan2);

 You can create as many VLANs as you want and create more complex routes by using these abstractions.
-Note that as this project is still in its preliminary stage, no other SAI APIs (acl, samplepacket, QoS, ...) are not yet supported.

 If you want to do something by directily touching SAI APIs, see libsai.c and libsai.h

-If you want to know what it does between SAI APIs and rocker device, see rocker/*.c
+If you want to know what it does between SAI APIs and rocker device (i.e. data plane), see rocker/*.c

 ## Copyright
 Copyright (C) 2015 [Nippon Telegraph and Telephone Corporation](http://www.ntt.co.jp/index_e.html).
 Released under [Apache License 2.0](LICENSE).